What is External Attack Surface Management (EASM)?

 Unknown assets

-There will always be unknown assets that create weaknesses in the attack surface.
+There will always be unknown assets that create weaknesses and blindspots in the attack surface.
 These can be harder to catch for a growing business without the right processes and tools and often occur when mistakes are made in the code, rogue or shadow IT software is installed, or the result of an insecure supply chain.
 There are also occasions when new vulnerabilities come up in existing code from a pentester or ethical hacker’s pure creativity of looking at where others aren’t.